tomliptrot/tomliptrot.github.io/_posts/newsletter/full_issues/issue_22.md

 ---

-## 5. Where's my self driving car!?
+## 5. Where's my self driving car?!

 ![Where's my self driving car!?](https://ortom.co.uk/assets/images/newsletter/issue_22/aditya-chinchure-H0OSpZ4vJDo-unsplash.jpeg)

 Over the last decade we have been promised self driving cars 'soon' - what's going on?

-AI pioneer Andrej Karpathy, Director of AI at Tesla gives a fascinating [talk](https://youtu.be/g6bOwQdCJrc) at the Conference on Computer Vision and Pattern Recognition.
+AI pioneer Andrej Karpathy, Director of AI at Tesla, gives a fascinating [talk](https://youtu.be/g6bOwQdCJrc) at the Conference on Computer Vision and Pattern Recognition.
 Updating us on where they are.
 It has some interesting titbits:

 ➡ Using vision to predict depth and velocity.
 No need for RADAR or detailed 3d maps.

 ➡ Collecting real data from Tesla fleet, labelling very well and carefully.

 ➡ Auto labelling as a good source of data.
-Using complex models with low latency to build training data from lighter, more specialist models
+Using complex models with low latency to build training data from lighter, more specialist models.

-➡ Separate networks for each type of output - detection, attributes, kinematics, trajectory etc.
+➡ Separate networks for each type of output - detection, attributes, kinematics, trajectory, etc.

 ➡ Nice release and validation process.
 Unit tests, shadow modes.